Internal-Compiler-Error/Library-Of-Alexandria/MATH*4310 final project/Cycle with Permuations.md

 # Notation
 Using [[Two-line notation of Permutations]], each column becomes the top element mapping to the bottom element.
 Some author will also arrange the column in such a way that for each row, $[i] \rightarrow [i+ 1|$.

+# Properties
+- any permutation can be decomposed to disjoint cycles

+The number of k-cycles in the